JonnyHonda/k100-project/_posts/2016-11-27-Found-a-genuine-BMW-K100-Screen-on-eBay,-these-are.md

 ---
 layout: post
-title: Found a genuine BMW K100 Screen on eBay, these are like the fabled Rocking Horse poo.
+title: "Found a genuine BMW K100 Screen on eBay, these are like the fabled Rocking Horse poo.

-Fitted and it's...
+Fitted and it's..."
 date: 2016-11-27
 ---
 Found a genuine BMW K100 Screen on eBay, these are like the fabled Rocking Horse poo.<br /><br />Fitted and it&#39;s fantastic.﻿